Crataco/ai-guide/guide/bonus.md

 Nerys V2 | OPT | [350M](https://huggingface.co/KoboldAI/OPT-350M-Nerys-v2), [2.7B](https://huggingface.co/KoboldAI/OPT-2.7B-Nerys-v2), [6.7B](https://huggingface.co/KoboldAI/OPT-6B-nerys-v2), [13B](https://huggingface.co/KoboldAI/OPT-13B-Nerys-v2) | _Trained by Mr. Seeker on CYOA stories, ebooks, and light novels.
 Same as before, but cleaned._

 ### Assistant-friendly (ChatGPT / Bard)
 *It should be easy to find reuploads and mirror links of these on [Huggingface](https://huggingface.co/).
-I don't know too much about LLaMA nor have much interest in assistant models at the moment, so my commentary on these won't be thorough.*
+I don't know too much about the LLaMA community, so my commentary on these won't be thorough.*
 Finetune | Base model | Link | Thoughts
 :--:|:--:|:--:|:--:
 Open Assistant | Pythia Deduped | [All](https://huggingface.co/OpenAssistant) | _This is a project by Open Assistant, which seems to be some sort of community or foundation dedicated to revolutionizing open-source text generation AI the same way Stable Diffusion revolutionzed open-source image generation.
 [Here's the link to their page](https://open-assistant.io/)._